 To select Do this Single objects Click on the object in the RTL or Technology schematic, or click the object name in the Hierarchy Browser.
-Multiple objects Use one of these methods: • Draw a rectangle around the objects. • Select an object, press Ctrl, and click other objects you want to select.
-Select multiple objects in the Hierarchy Browser.
+Multiple objects Use one of these methods: Draw a rectangle around the objects. • Select an object, press Ctrl, and click other objects you want to select. • Select multiple objects in the Hierarchy Browser.
 See Browsing With the Hierarchy Browser, on page 278. • Use Find to select the objects you want.
 See Using Find for Hierarchical and Restricted Searches, on page 280.
 Objects by type (instances, ports, nets) Use Edit->Find to select the objects (see Browsing With the Find Command, on page 280), or use the Hierarchy Browser, which lists objects by type.
-All objects of a certain type (instances, ports, nets) To select all objects of a certain type, do either of the following: Right-click and choose the appropriate command from the Select All Schematic/Current Sheet popup menus. • Select the objects in the Hierarchy Browser.
-No objects (deselect all currently selected objects) Click the left mouse button in a blank area of the schematic or click the right mouse button to bring up the pop-up menu and choose Unselect All.
-Deselected objects are no longer highlighted.
+All objects of a certain type (instances, ports, nets) To select all objects of a certain type, do either of the following: Right-click and choose the appropriate command from the Select All Schematic/Current Sheet popup menus.
+Select the objects in the Hierarchy Browser.
+No objects (deselect all currently selected objects) deselect all click the right mouse button to bring up the pop-up menu an urrently choose Unselect All.
+Deselected objects are no longer